flashnuke/deadnet/apk/README.md

 </br>The attack itself is run is written in C++ and compiled into native binaries that are run explicitly by the Python app (see the `Notes.Permissions` section for more).

 # Requirements
-* Device must be rooted
+* Device must be rooted.
 * Most modern devices are ARM64.
-The native binaries are compiled for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly
+The native binaries are compiled for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly.

 # Usage
-* Grant permissions
+* Grant permissions.
-* Use the buttons - `Start`, `Stop` and `Refresh` (to refresh the current wifi connection info)
+* Use the buttons - `Start`, `Stop` and `Refresh` (to refresh the current wifi connection info).
 * In case of an error, use the `Debug Logs` button to fetch the logs, and feel free to open an issue for me!
-I will be happy to understand what went wrong
+I will be happy to understand what went wrong.

 ### Permissions
-* Some parts were compiled into native binaries due to lack of permissions to open raw sockets by the Python interpreter on Android (even when root)
+* Some parts were compiled into native binaries due to lack of permissions to open raw sockets by the Python interpreter on Android (even when root).
-* `ACCESS_FINE_LOCATION` permission is requested in order to access the SSID (wifi network name)
+* `ACCESS_FINE_LOCATION` permission is requested in order to access the SSID (wifi network name).

 # Building manually
 Steps to build the app manually. </br>